What is mucus?

 There are also a number of chronic lung conditions that affect the general population which are characterized by excess respiratory mucus, some of which include: Asthma, Bronchitis, Emphysema, Chronic Obstructive Pulmonary Disease (COPD), Bronchiectasis and Cystic Fibrosis.

-Keeping the air moist can loosen mucus and reduce congestion and coughing.
-You can moisten the air by using a cool-mist humidifier or steam vaporizer.
 Alternatively a hot shower or bath.
 Breathe in the steam for as long as comfortable then have a drink of water to prevent dehydration.

 Stay away from Smoke

 Do not smoke or vape.
 Smoke is an irritant to your lungs, and smoking or being exposed to second-hand smoke, can cause your body to produce more mucus.

 Essential Oils are becoming popular treatments for a variety of illnesses.
 Some oils that have been proposed as treatments for lungs include eucalyptus, peppermint, bergamot, rosemary and oregano.

 You can add a few drops to a vaporizer or create a homemade vapor rub by mixing 12 drops of essential oil with a quarter cup of coconut oil.